naveedulislam/nutricomposer-support/support.md

 ### AI Assistant Not Responding?
 - **Check Requirements:**
-  - iOS 18.1 or later installed
+  - iOS 26 or later installed
-  - iPhone 15 Pro, iPhone 15 Pro Max, or iPhone 16 series
+  - iPhone 15 Pro, iPhone 15 Pro Max, or any iPhone 16 model
   - Apple Intelligence enabled on your device
   - Check Settings > Apple Intelligence
 - **Restart:** Try closing and reopening the app